tbshiki/onsenpi/README.md

-# Onsenpi
+# onsenpi
+SP-API -> spapi -> spa + pi -> onsen + pi -> onsenpi

 ## Configuration

-Onsenpi simplifies the use of the Amazon Selling Partner API for developers.
+onsenpi simplifies the use of the Amazon Selling Partner API for developers.
 The library enhances API interaction, making it more intuitive and less cumbersome.

 ## Useful Links